NuLL3rr0r/omnibackup/README.md

 ### ToDo

-There is also a list of planned features and TODOs which did not make it into <code>0.1.x</code> release:
+There is also a list of planned features and TODOs which did not make it into the current release:

 * Restore script
 * GnuPG integration